-All courses are taught by a corps of highly qualified instructors, including physicians, paramedics and nurses.
-In addition to our fulltime faculty, we have a cadre of part-time instructors, led by our core instructors, who have extensive in-the-field experience with a variety of different fire rescue agencies and maintain instructor cards in the American Heart Association disciplines of BLS, ACLS, and PALS.
+In addition, we have a cadre of part-time instructors, led by accomplished nurses and our core instructors, who have extensive in-the-field experience with a variety of different fire rescue agencies and maintain instructor cards in the American Heart Association disciplines of BLS, ACLS, and PALS.
 Most also hold credentials as instructors of ATT, PHTLS, and PEPP, in addition to teaching curricula development by the Gordon Center in the areas of acute coronary syndromes, airway management, emergency response to terrorism, and stroke.

 Steven P. Carter, NREMT-P

 Steven earned an Associate of Science degree in EMS in 2007 and is currently working on his bachelor's degree through the University of Florida’s emergency and fire services program.
 He has completed training in special operations, technical rescue, and hazardous materials, is a member of the fire rescue honor guard, and serves as captain of his ALS team.

 Colleen Claffey, R.N., MSN, CEN

 Colleen began her career in 1988 as a paramedic in West Hartford, CT.
 She completed her bachelor's degree in nursing in 1995 and moved to Florida the following year.
 Since 1999, Colleen has worked for Cross Country Healthcare in the emergency department, first as a staff nurse and, since 2004, as a nurse educator.
 Since earning her MSN, Colleen has also assisted in the clinical development of undergraduate nursing students at the University of Miami.
 She began teaching for the Gordon Center in the summer of 2011.

 Battalion Chief, Broward County Sheriff’s Office, Fire Rescue